Best Things to Do in Cincinnati, June 2025

 Enjoy this month long list of Things to Do in Cincinnati for the month of June:

-June 1-2: CincItalia!
-The Cincinnati Italian Festival continues into June at Harvest Home Park.
+June 1: CincItalia!
+The Cincinnati Italian Festival continues on June 1 at Harvest Home Park.
 Enjoy great Italian fare, wine, Italian music, and more.
-Saturday and Sunday are family fun days with all sorts of old fashioned fun including rides, games, Italian trivia, and more.
-Saturday hours are 3-11pm; Sunday hours are 1-9pm.
+Sunday hours are 1-9pm.

-June 6: Smale Family Fun Day is bringing the summer fun!
+June 5: Smale Family Fun Day is bringing the summer fun!
 They’ll have bounce houses, puppet shows, petting zoos, live music, and free ice cream.
-The event will be at the Schmidlapp Event Lawn from 10am-1pm.
+The event will be at Smale Riverfront Park from 10am-1pm.
+New this year: Smale Family Fun will feature a low-sensory hour from 9-10am.

 Don’t miss our list of Free Outdoor Summer Concerts!